h1ddenpr0cess20/infinigpt-irc/README.md

 # infinigpt-irc
-InfiniGPT is an AI chatbot for IRC, with a great prompt which allows it to roleplay as almost anything you can think of.
+InfiniGPT is an asynchronous, multi-channel AI chatbot for IRC, with a great prompt which allows it to roleplay as almost anything you can think of.
 It supports OpenAI, xAI, Google and Ollama models.
 You can set any default personality you would like.
 It can be changed at any time, and each user has their own separate chat history with their chosen personality setting.
 Users can interact with each others chat histories for collaboration if they would like, but otherwise, conversations are separated.

 Also available for the Matrix chat protocol at [infinigpt-matrix](https://github.com/h1ddenpr0cess20/infinigpt-matrix/)

 ## Setup

 ```
-pip3 install openai irc
+pip3 install irc

 ```
 Get an [OpenAI API](https://platform.openai.com/signup) key, an [xAI API](https://accounts.x.ai/) key, and a [Google API](https://aistudio.google.com/apikey) key.
 Add those to config.json.

-Add desired Ollama models to model list if you want to use them.
+Add desired Ollama models to model dictionary if you want to use them.

 Fill in the irc credentials in config.json.
 Password is optional, but registration is required for some channels.